Consumer calls for regulation of buy now pay later sector

 It also had the support of other organisations, such as Fincap, Salvation Army, Christians Against Poverty and Debtfix.

-Consumer NZ added its name to the list alongside consumer advocates in Australia, the US, Sweden, Denmark and the UK, which have all seen widespread growth in the buy now pay later market.
+Consumer NZ added its name to the list alongside consumer advocates in Australia, the US, Sweden, Denmark and the UK, which have all had widespread growth in the buy now, pay later market.

 In an open letter the global consumer alliance had asked regulators to regulate the products in the same way as other forms of credit, require merchants to provide an option that allowed for full payment at the time of purchase, put an obligation on providers to undertake affordability checks, prohibit providers from targeting children or people in financial hardship, enable consumers to have access to redress and ensure regulators monitor and report on the impact of the product for different consumers.